Bachelor of Science in Mathematics

 with flexibility to enter the workforce and apply their mathematical expertise and

 skills to problems in research, industry, business, or government.

 The Statistics option prepares students with a level of knowledge required to continue their studies in graduate programs in statistics or related fields or a career as a statistician to join the workforce in industry, government, business, scientific research, or education.
 It includes courses in modern methods and statistical software in applied statistics, regression analysis, analysis of variance and experimental design, probability theory, and mathematical statistics.

 The Teaching option is the option of choice for students who have interest in mathematics teaching career paths at the high school level and beyond.
-After graduation, students may enter a graduate program or a Single Subject Teaching Credential in Mathematics program (which prepares students to teach mathematics at the high school level), but may pursue any other career where mathematical knowledge and problem solving skills are preferred.
+After graduation, students may enter a graduate program or a Single Subject Teaching Credential in Mathematics program (which prepares students to teach mathematics at the high school level) but may pursue any other career where mathematical knowledge and problem-solving skills are preferred.
 The teaching option, like the pure mathematics option, provides students with the opportunity to explore a wide range of mathematical topics.

-The Integrated Teaching option is a fast pathway to a B.S and a Single Subject Teaching Credential in Mathematics as a non-separable package through about 135 units of concentrated studies.
+The Integrated Credential option is a fast pathway to a B.S and a Single Subject Teaching Credential in Mathematics as a non-separable package through about 135 units of concentrated studies.
 This option is for students who can handle a busier schedule each semester, and are certain from the beginning that their goal is to become credentialed mathematics teachers.
 Of course, further graduate studies in mathematics or education are also possible for graduates of this program.